Best Online Healthcare Programs in Wisconsin (2026)

 How does Healthcare pay in Wisconsin compare to other states?

-Wisconsin salaries are approximately 7.0% higher than the national average for healthcare roles.
+Wisconsin offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Wisconsin a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for healthcare in Wisconsin?